 Use the established beach access ways: Don’t walk on sand dunes or beach vegetation, both of which help stabilize the PCB oceanfront and buffer it from storm surges.
-Be aware of sea-turtle nesting season between about April and November: Give these marine reptiles plenty of space, don’t use flashlights on nesting beaches, and otherwise follow all posted directions.
+Be aware of sea turtle nesting season between April and November: Give these marine reptiles plenty of space, don’t use flashlights on nesting beaches, and otherwise follow all posted directions.

 Now, how about alcohol?
 Adults of legal drinking age can enjoy it on the PCB beaches year-round except for March when the city institutes a month-long ban on alcohol on the beaches.